pakalewis/ShiftingTiles/README.md

 • For an extra challenge, turn on Rotations in the settings menu.
 Double tap a tile to rotate it 90°.

 • Hints are available if you get stuck.

+• View statistics on how many puzzles you solve.

 • Choose your favorite color scheme from 5 available options.